 McMorries, Edward Young.
 History of the First Regiment Alabama Volunteer Infantry CSA, Montgomery: Brown Printing Company, 1904.

 Moore, Frank.
 The Rebellion Record A Diary of American Events.
 8 Volumes.
 New York; D. Van Nostrand, 1865

-Pitts, Allan.
+Pitts, Alan.
 The Lauderdale County Web site gratefully acknowledges the research efforts and knowledge of Allan Pitts, posting on the "The Mississippi in the Civil War Message Board" http://history-sites.com/mb/cw/mscwmb/ for this information and his assistance in obtaining the full names of the Surgeons and information relevant to the 1st Alabama Infantry Regiment.

 White, James Terry.
 The National Cyclopaedia of American Biography.
 Vol 2.
 New York: James T. White and Company, 1895.

 United States War Department Surgeon General's Office Circular Number 2, A Report on Excisions of the Head of the Femur for Gunshot Injury, 99, Washington GPO 1869

 For comments, suggestions or questions concerning the content or format of this web site, please contact the .